 * * * * *

 Concerning A).
 When his name was altered to James Ernest Perrin, although on his birth certificate (and previously, all these years on Wikipedia as we have noted) it was shown correctly as Ernest James Perrin, the Wikipedia editing note gave the reason for the change as ‘Personal details corrected’.
 This was a lie, obviously.
 Perhaps the author preferred the SOUND of it?
 We believe the switch was made intentionally on ‘artistic’ grounds, rather than conforming to the scrupulous record which is Wikipedia’s raison d’être.

-There were times when he did live in his bolt-hole in France, but travelled back and forth from Wales where he also lived with his current partner.
+There were times when he did live in his bolt-hole in France with the new ‘love of his life’, travelling back and forth from Wales where he also lived with his current partner.
 For some time neither woman was aware of his ‘close relationship’ with the other.